Mrs Caroline Morton

 Areas of Research

-Caroline Morton's research interests are centered on enhancing mental health outcomes through innovative educational and support programs.
-She focuses on perinatal mental health and has previously explored effective interventions and support mechanisms for parents and carers of children with neurodevelopmental conditions.
+Caroline Morton’s research interests focus on improving mental health outcomes through education, support, and workforce development.
+She has a particular interest in perinatal mental health and has explored effective interventions for parents and carers of children with neurodevelopmental conditions.

 Guest lectures across post registration programmes such as ACP, SCHPN and SPQ